input-output-hk/atala-prism/prism-backend/docs/protocol/operations-ordering-submission.md

 Now, if the node queue has enough operations to fill many transactions we have two challenges to solve
 1. Minimize the waiting time to get all operations confirmed
-1. Guarantee order of operations, which may for to add waiting time (as mentioned by an alternative in previous section)
+1. Guarantee order of operations, which may force to add waiting time (as mentioned by an alternative in previous section)

 There are a few important observations to tackle these challenges
 1. The time required to submit all transactions has a dependency on wallet UTxO distribution